 The last country I visited on my four-month solo adventure and the one I was most excited about was Vietnam.
 I had heard nothing but good stories about Vietnam.
 A place of adventure and fun.
 Full of backpackers and landscape changes as you moved throughout the country.
 A cheap country where it’s normal to spend $1,000 on a scooter and ride up the entire coastal line, no questions asked.
 Needless to say, I had high expectations.
 I spent three weeks moving from south to north and experiencing six separate cities – Ho Chi Minh City, Hôi An, Hue, Ha Long Bay, Ninh Bình, and Hanoi.

 The Smoggy, Humid City of Ho Chi Minh City

-Like Bangkok, when I arrived to Ho Chi Minh City a wave of smog was the first thing to greet me.
+Like Bangkok, when I arrived in Ho Chi Minh City a wave of smog was the first thing to greet me.
 I once again was overwhelmed by the smells, sights, and crowds of the city.
 Unlike Bangkok, however, I wasn’t greeted in a friendly manner.
-Instead I was whisked to the nearest station to order a taxi, and immediately felt as though I had to negotiate for a fair price.
+Instead, I was whisked to the nearest station to order a taxi and immediately felt as though I had to negotiate for a fair price.
 Unlike my experience in Bangkok.

 I was tired and cranky and thought to myself, “Must’ve just got dealt a bad hand, tomorrow will be better” as a closed my eyes to sleep.
 When I woke up the next morning, I learned that unfortunately “tomorrow will be better” did not ring true.

-My first day on the streets of Vietnam I almost got robbed.
+On my first day on the streets of Vietnam, I almost got robbed.
 I was buying a bottle of water when a man came up behind me and attempted to grab my wallet from my hand.
 Ballsy, eh?
-Fortunately he was unsuccessful and turned to run away.
+Fortunately, he was unsuccessful and turned to run away.
 Note to self… be careful and then be more careful than that.

 The Ancient Lantern Filled Town of Hôi An